micahscopes/splice-weaver-mcp/test-fixtures/patterns/common-patterns.md

 # Common AST-Grep Patterns

+Pattern examples for use with the MCP ast-grep server.
+For complete documentation: https://ast-grep.github.io/

-This document contains comprehensive examples of ast-grep patterns for different programming languages.
+This document contains examples of ast-grep patterns for different programming languages.

 ## JavaScript/TypeScript Patterns